thomasfriedrichs/FitlanceSolution/README.md

     </li>
 </ul>

-<p>With these steps, you will have successfully cloned the FitlanceSolution repository and can begin working on the project.</p>
 <h3 style="font-size: 1.3em;">2.
 Restoring Project Dependencies</h3>
 <p>After cloning the repository, the next step is to restore the project dependencies for both the .NET backend and the React frontend:</p>